4 Best Practices for Creating Pull Requests

 5. PRs must include all the essential unit tests.
 If possible, arrange for visual aid as this helps the reviewer to save time.
 For example, if you’re modifying an existing feature — include ‘after’ and ‘before’ screenshots.

-For additional tips on optimizing your pull requests, see our guide on Pull Request Tips.
+For additional tips on optimizing your pull requests, see our guide for tips on How to write better Pull Requests.

 Summing it Up!